 Region 3 is not expected to experience significant noise exposure as a result of the ILS.
 Aircraft arriving from the north using the ILS will generally fly within the solid pink coastal corridor on the map, spanning the suburbs of Runaway Bay to Surfers Paradise.
-During poor weather, when using the ILS most international aircraft arriving into the Gold Coast from the north will fly over this region.
+Aircraft arriving from the south and south east that are being vectored will intercept the ILS by Surfers Paradise.
+During poor weather, when using the ILS most international aircraft arriving into the Gold Coast will fly over this region.